Revisiting derived crystalline cohomology: Introduction

 \subsection{Background and main results}

 In this subsection, we discuss the background and the main results of the current work in a simplified form.

 Regular sequences and local complete intersections play an important role in the study of Noetherian rings.
 However, in arithmetic geometry, Noetherianness is not preserved by operations related to perfectoids.
 Various generalizations to the non-Noetherian case are available.
-In {\cite{Bhatt2018}}, it has been shown that, {\tmdfn{quasiregularity}}\footnote{We warn the reader that Quillen's quasiregularity, which we adopt, is different from that Berthelot's.
-In fact, Berthelot's quasiregularity is equivalent to Quillen's {\tmdfn{regularity}}, which is stronger than quasiregularity.} (à la Quillen) is a particularly good candidate to replace (Koszul) regularity in classical algebraic geometry: an ideal $I$ of a ring $A$ is called {\tmdfn{quasiregular}} (\Cref{def:quasiregular}) if the $A / I$-module $I / I^2$ is flat and the homotopy groups $\pi_i (\mathbb{L}_{(A / I) / A})$ of the cotangent complex vanish for $i > 1$, or equivalently put, $\mathbb{L}_{(A / I) / A} \simeq (I / I^2) [1]$.
+In {\cite{Bhatt2018}}, it has been shown that, the {\tmdfn{quasiregularity}} (à la Quillen) is a particularly good candidate to replace (Koszul) regularity in classical algebraic geometry: an ideal $I$ of a ring $A$ is called {\tmdfn{quasiregular}} (\Cref{def:quasiregular}) if the $A / I$-module $I / I^2$ is flat and the homotopy groups $\pi_i (L_{(A / I) / A})$ of the cotangent complex vanish for $i > 1$, or equivalently put, $L_{(A / I) / A} \simeq (I / I^2) [1]$.
 In particular, if an ideal is generated by a Koszul-regular sequence, then it is also quasiregular.

 Let us briefly review some details in the simple case of characteristic $p$ (instead of mixed characteristic).
 An $\mathbb{F}_p$-algebra $R$ is called {\tmdfn{perfect}} if the Frobenius map $R \rightarrow R, x \mapsto x^p$ is bijective.
 An $\mathbb{F}_p$-algebra $S$ is called {\tmdfn{quasiregular semiperfect}} if there exists a perfect $\mathbb{F}_p$-algebra $R$ along with a surjective map $R \twoheadrightarrow S$ of rings of which the kernel $I \subseteq R$ is quasiregular.
 In this case, {\cite[Thm~8.12]{Bhatt2018}} shows that the derived de Rham cohomology of $R$ with respect to the base $\mathbb{F}_p$ is concentrated in degree $0$, and as a ring, it is equivalent to the PD-envelope of $(R, I)$.
-Since the cotangent complex $\mathbb{L}_{R /\mathbb{F}_p}$ vanishes, the base $\mathbb{F}_p$ of the derived de Rham cohomology could be replaced by $R$.
+Since the cotangent complex $L_{R /\mathbb{F}_p}$ vanishes, the base $\mathbb{F}_p$ of the derived de Rham cohomology could be replaced by $R$.

 This result was already known {\cite[Thm~3.27]{Bhatt2012a}} when the kernel $I$ of the map $R \twoheadrightarrow S$ in question is Koszul regular.
 In other words, {\cite{Bhatt2018}} generalizes the classical results about Koszul-regular ideals to quasiregular ideals.